 Always avoid analytics.
 Google provides a free and amazingly robust tool to monitor, measure and report your website’s performance.
 Unless you’re using Google Analytics, as well as Google Webmaster Tools, you can’t see visitor behavior.
 Consequently, you’ll never know what works and what doesn’t—or how to improve on marketing goals and deliverables.

-As a final bit of advice, take the time to learn about SEO, and understand the importance of Search Engine Optimization.
+As a final bit of advice, take the time to learn about SEO, and understand the importance of SEO for hospitals and private practices.
 It’s a challenging subject that often benefits from experienced professional help.
 And that’s something we have to offer.
 Reach out to us today, and let’s get started.